137-rick/Dora-RPC/README.md

 > * 100003 you must fill the api parameter on you request
 > * 100007 socket error the recive packet length is wrong
 > * 100008 the return guid wrong may be the socket trasfer wrong data
+> * 100009 the recive wrong or timeout

 ----------